Captain America (vol. 5)

-Captain America (vol. 5) was an ongoing comic book series published for four years from January 2005 to July 2009 by Marvel Comics.
-It starred the superhero Captain America, and the entire series was written by Ed Brubaker.
-It was the fifth Captain America series with this title to be published, following series that ran from 1968–1996, 1996–1997, 1998–2002, and 2002-2004.
-After its fiftieth issue (July 2009), the series was renumbered to match the numbering of all the volumes of the title (454, 13, 50, 32, and 50), and volume 1 resumed publication with issue #600 with Brubaker remaining as writer.
+Captain America (vol. 5) was an ongoing comic book series published from January 2005 to July 2009 by Marvel Comics.
+It starred the superhero Captain America, and was written by Ed Brubaker.
+It was the fifth Captain America series with this title to be published, following series that ran from 1968–1996, 1996–1997, 1998–2002, and 2002–2004.
+After its fiftieth issue (July 2009), the series was renumbered to match the numbering of all the volumes of the title (454, 13, 50, 32, and 50), and volume 1 resumed publication with issue #600, with Brubaker remaining as writer.

-The series was best known for reviving Captain America's World War II partner Bucky Barnes as the Winter Soldier in issue #6, the presumed death of Steve Rogers in issue #25, and Bucky taking over the mantle of Captain America in issue #34.
+The series is notable for reviving Captain America's World War II partner Bucky Barnes as the Winter Soldier in issue #6, the presumed death of Steve Rogers in issue #25, and Bucky taking over the mantle of Captain America in issue #34.

 History

 Captain America vol. 5 ran from Jan.
 2005 – Aug.
 2011.
 Beginning with the 600th overall issue (Aug.
 2009), Captain America resumed its original numbering, as if the series numbering had continued uninterrupted after #454.

 As part of the aftermath of Marvel Comics' company-crossover storyline "Civil War", Steve Rogers was ostensibly killed in Captain America vol. 5, #25 (March 2007).
 Series writer Ed Brubaker remarked, "What I found is that all the really hard-core left-wing fans want Cap to be standing out on and giving speeches on the street corner against the George W. Bush administration, and all the really right-wing fans all want him to be over in the streets of Baghdad, punching out Saddam Hussein."
 The character's co-creator, Joe Simon, said, "It's a hell of a time for him to go.
 We really need him now."
 Artist Alex Ross designed a slightly revised Captain America costume that former sidekick Bucky Barnes began to wear as the new Captain America in vol. 5, #34 (March 2008).
 As of 2007, an estimated 210 million copies of "Captain America" comic books had been sold in 75 countries.

 The storyline of Rogers' return began in issue #600.